flathub-infra/flatpak-builder-lint/README.md

 After making changes to the code or any dependencies run `poetry lock --no-update` to regenerate the lockfile (when adding or changing dependency versions) and `poetry install --sync` to synchronise the virtual environment.

-The virtual enviroment can be removed with `poetry env remove flatpak-builder-lint-xxxxxxxx-py3.xx` (check the environment name with `poetry env list`).
+The virtual enviroment can be removed with
+`poetry env remove flatpak-builder-lint-xxxxxxxx-py3.xx` (check the environment name with `poetry env list`).

 The following Python dependencies are needed to run `jsonschema^4.19.1, requests^2.32.2, requests-cache^1.2.1, lxml^5.2.2,
-sentry-sdk^2.8.0, PyGObject=^3.48.2`.
+sentry-sdk^2.8.0, PyGObject^3.48.2`.
 Additionally `poetry-core>=1.0.0`
 is necessary to build.

-Additionally the following tools or packages must be installed:
+Additionally the following system dependencies must be installed:

 - `libgirepository1.0-dev, gir1.2-ostree-1.0`
 - `flatpak-builder` for validating flatpak-builder manifests